laudrap/FirstTS/server/ReadMe.md

 ## A little bit more about the cache

-- To improve performance and reduce API calls : server caches datas in Redis.
-If the weather data for a specific location is available in the cache, the server will retrieve it from Redis instead of making a new API call.
+- To improve performance and reduce API calls the server caches datas in Redis.

+- If the weather data for a specific location is available in the cache, the server will retrieve it from Redis instead of making a new API call.
 The cached data has a time-to-live (TTL) of 1 hour (60 * 60 seconds).

 ## Note